Uncomputability of Phase Diagrams: Introduction

-Quantum phase transitions are associated with the spectral gap of the Hamiltonian closing, where the spectral gap is defined as the difference between the second smallest and smallest eigenvalue of the Hamiltonian.
-More precisely, a discontinuous change in the ground state is only possible if the spectral gap vanishes.
-So a vanishing gap is a necessary (though not always sufficient) condition for a phase transition to occur.
-Cubitt, Perez-Garcia, and Wolf \cite{Cubitt_PG_Wolf_Undecidability,Cubitt_PG_Wolf_Nature} showed that the spectral gap problem is undecidable.
-Specifically, given a (finite) description of a translationally invariant, nearest neighbour Hamiltonian on a 2D square lattice, they prove that deciding whether it has a spectral gap or not is at least as hard as solving the Halting Problem.
-Surprisingly, given the efficient algorithms for approximating ground states of 1D systems, this result was recently strengthened and extended to the case of 1D Hamiltonians \cite{Bausch_1D_Undecidable}.
+Quantum phase transitions are associated with the spectral gap of the Hamiltonian closing.
+More precisely, a non-analytic change in the ground state energy is a necessary (though not always sufficient) condition for a phase transition to occur, and a closing spectral gap is necessary (though not always sufficent) for a non-analytic change in the ground state energy to occur.
+Cubitt, Perez-Garcia, and Wolf \cite{Cubitt_PG_Wolf_Undecidability,Cubitt_PG_Wolf_Nature} showed that given a (finite) description of a translationally invariant, nearest neighbour Hamiltonian on a 2D square lattice, deciding whether it has a spectral gap or not is at least as hard as solving the \textsc{Halting Problem}.
+This was subsequently extended to the case of 1D Hamiltonians \cite{Bausch_1D_Undecidable}.

-In both constructions, the Hamiltonian $\op H(\varphi)$ depends on an external parameter $\varphi$.
-Whether the Hamiltonian is gapped or gapless depends on the value of this parameter, with the former corresponding to a non-critical phase and the latter to a critical phase.
-Hence these results give Hamiltonians with highly complex phase diagrams \cite{Cubitt_PG_Wolf_Nature}.
-However, the Hamiltonian $\op H(\varphi)$ is not a continuous function of $\varphi$.
-Specifically, the Hamiltonian contains some terms which depend continuously on the value of $\varphi$, but also others which depend on the number of bits $|\varphi|$ in the binary expansion of $\varphi$.
-Clearly, the latter takes integer values, and has discontinuous jumps as $\varphi$ varies.

-This may seem like a minor technical limitation.
-But in fact this limitation significantly restricts the implications one can draw from the spectral gap undecidability results, in particular for quantum phase diagrams, which are one of the main reasons for caring about spectral gaps in the first place.
-It is not ``natural'' for the spectral gap of a Hamiltonian to depend on the length of $\varphi$'s binary expression in the sense that no real system is likely to have properties like this.
-Furthermore, the constructions do not allow anything to be said about the spectral gap if $\varphi$ and $|\varphi|$ are decoupled.